HonoreCode/B_PRISM/README.md

 This is the code for a model-checker for Probabilistic Computational Tree Logic (PCTL) over Discrete-Time Markov Chains (DTMC) written in prolog (for [SICStus prolog](https://sicstus.sics.se/)), and implemented in ProB.

-Before an introduction to thoses notions and some useful comments about it, here's how the files are ordered :
+Before a presentation of the model-checker some useful comments about it, here's how the files are ordered :
 - The examples contains 4 different models used for benchmarking.
 They can countain :
     - An [XTL](https://prob.hhu.de/w/index.php?title=Other_languages) version of the model, used to run the model-checker with [ProB](https://prob.hhu.de/w/index.php?title=The_ProB_Animator_and_Model_Checker).
     - A [PRISM](https://www.prismmodelchecker.org/) version of the model, as well as a list of pctl formulas over it